mdeeepa97/Blinkit-Grocery-Data-Analysis/Blinkit-Grocery-Data-Analysis-main/README.md

-# Blinkit-Grocery-Data-Analysis
+# Grocery-Data-Analysis
 Project Objective

-To conduact a comprehensive analysis of Blinkit's sales performance,customer satisfaction and inventory distribution to identify key insights abd opportunities for optimization using various KPIs and visualizations in PowerBI.
+To conduact a comprehensive analysis of sales performance,customer satisfaction and inventory distribution to identify key insights abd opportunities for optimization using various KPIs and visualizations in PowerBI.
 ## Dataset used
 - <a href="https://github.com/mdeeepa97/Blinkit-Grocery-Data-Analysis/blob/main/BlinkIT%20Grocery%20Data.xlsx">Dataset</a>